A baby does not decide to be born. Neither does a soul.

 Here is the question that unlocks John 3: Who does the birthing?

-Nicodemus understood the implication immediately: "How can someone be born when they are old?
-Surely they cannot enter a second time into their mother's womb to be born!"
-(John 3:4).
-He was confused, yes — but his confusion reveals that he grasped something most modern readers miss.
+Nicodemus grasped it immediately: "How can someone be born when they are old?"
+His confusion reveals the truth most modern readers miss.
 Birth is not a decision.
-Birth is not a choice.
-Birth is something done to you by a power entirely outside yourself.
+It's something done to you by a power entirely outside yourself.

 Born of the Spirit — Not of the Will